"My goal for Swift has always been and still is total world domination. It’s a modest goal."

 vapor new ProjectName vapor xcode -y

-Speaking NoSQL solutions: MongoDB provides it's own Swift driver while CouchDB is provided by IBM's Kitura-CouchDB, though both should work on Vapor and Kitura.
+Speaking of NoSQL solutions: MongoDB provides it's own Swift driver while CouchDB is provided by IBM's Kitura-CouchDB, though both should work on Vapor and Kitura.

 While I found some implementations of other templating systems for both Kitura-TemplateEngine and Stencil, they turned out to have little to no popularity or were marked as No longer maintained.
-Maybe in the future we will have more choice, but right now choosing the framework will restrict your templating choices.
+Maybe in the future, we will have more choice, but right now choosing the framework will restrict your templating choices.

-Initiating new project in Kitura will automatically create Dockerfiles needed for docker deployment.
+Initiating a new project in Kitura will automatically create Dockerfiles needed for docker deployment.
 From there, it's simply a couple of commands to have your backend dockerized.

 OpenAPI is supported only in Kitura, but it should come with the newest Vapor release.

-Approach to technology
+The approach to technology

-Vapor is much more popular inside the Swift community,, though we need to remember that IBM is standing behind Kitura's lightning fast development, so both Vapor and Kitura are in a really good place when it comes to their future.
+Vapor is much more popular inside the Swift community, though we need to remember that IBM is standing behind Kitura's lightning-fast development, so both Vapor and Kitura are in a really good place when it comes to their future.

 So as you see both are equally good choices.
 The real question is…